State

 Small climatic changes as well as political mistakes could put them below the line.

 Control methods are much criticised.
-They include discouragement of female children, one child families, compulsory abortion, deliberate neglect of orphans, especially the handicapped and females.
-Is there a surplus of 70 million males?
+They include discouragement of female children, one-child families, compulsory abortion, deliberate neglect of orphans, especially the handicapped and females.
+Is there a surplus of 24 million males?
+(This question is also asked of India.)
 If so, how will they behave when they are adults?
 The critics of these methods might wonder what the world would be like if the population increased even faster.
 In the longer run, perhaps prosperity might have the same effect as in Japan and Europe, a voluntary drop in the birth rate.

 Rapid industrialization in the Special Economic Zones is completely uncontrolled and will spread environmental damage rapidly.
-The government has acknowledged no obligation to control either CFCs or Carbon dioxide.
+Until recently the government acknowledged no obligation to control either CFCs or Carbon dioxide.
 However there are reports (2005) that the government is interested in solar power - probably more so than western countries) As a rapidly growing industrial power China will have increasing influence on the negative aspects of the world problem.
+By 2011 it is clear China has the worldÕs largest solar industry with manufacturing and installation of solar electric power (still not enough).

 Radioactivity from poorly controlled weapons tests and research.